cunguyen-agilityio/ohmybanana/react-native/README.md

-# 💡 React Native Tips by Cư Nguyễn
+# 💡 React Native Tips

-A curated collection of useful React Native tips, tricks, and best practices — crafted and shared by Cu.Nguyen to help developers write better and more efficient apps.
+A curated collection of useful React Native tips, tricks, and best practices — crafted and shared to help developers write better and more efficient apps.

 ## Why this?